 Use the mirror technique

 Without being too obvious, shift your body position to align with, or mirror, your interviewer.
-This simple job interview body language technique sends the interviewer a message of agreement and even admiration, making you look like an excellent candidate.
+This simple job interview body language technique sends the interviewer or hiring manager a message of agreement and even admiration, making you look like an excellent candidate.